 ⏱️ Quick Stats

-Cauliflower Rice Magic: By swapping white rice for cauliflower, we’ve slashed the carbs from around 45g per serving to just 8g total (5g net).
-That’s an 82% reduction—a genuine game-changer for blood sugar management.
+Cauliflower rice cuts carbs by 90%: By swapping white rice for cauliflower, we’ve slashed the carbs from around 45g per serving to just 8g total (5g net).
+That’s an 82% reduction — a genuine game-changer for anyone managing blood sugar.
+See the full collection of recipes using the same approach in our keto Chinese food guide.

 Traditional Fried Rice vs. Cauliflower Fried Rice